Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 > **Note:** The syntax for using variables depends on your choice of OS, shell and scripting language.

 Assign permissions for you (the signed in user) to write secrets.
-You can also use service principal or other users if you have delegated responsibility:
+You can optionally use service principal or other users if you have delegated responsibility:

 ```bash
 my_id=$(az ad signed-in-user show --query objectId --output tsv)